Home / ORPAS Application Guide / ORPAS – McMaster University

 For applicants with a 3-year baccalaureate degree:

-• Contained within the 120 units or credits, 10 courses (30 units or credits) must be at the third or fourth-year level.
+• Within these 120 units or credits, at least 10 courses (equivalent to 30 units or credits) must be at the third- or fourth-year level.

 MSc (PT): Grade Point Average (GPA) Requirements

-A minimum sub-GPA of 3.3 (B+ or 77%) on the ORPAS scale, over the last 2 years or 60 units of university academic study is required.
+Required: A minimum sub-GPA of 3.3 (B+ or 77%) on the 4.0 scale, according to the Undergraduate Grade Conversion Table, over the last 2 years or 60 units of university academic study is required.

 ORPAS will calculate sub-GPA for undergraduate coursework completed at Canadian universities and US institutions.

-• Grades will be converted to the ORPAS scale.
+• Grades will be converted to the OUAC scale to calculate your sub-GPA.

 • Use the ORPAS – GPA Calculations page to review how the sub-GPA is calculated.